emre570/simple-rag-app/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-For major changes, please open an issue first to discuss what you would like to change.
+For changes or see any mistakes, please open an issue first to discuss what you would like to change.

 ## Contact